awortmann/awortmann.github.io/_pages/research/digital-twin-definitions.md

 - M. Dalibor, N. Jansen, B. Rumpe, D. Schmalzing, L. Wachtmeister, M. Wimmer, A. Wortmann: [A Cross-Domain Systematic Mapping Study on Software Engineering for Digital Twins](https://awortmann.github.io/downloads/paper/A_cross_domain_systematic_mapping_study_on_software_engineering_for_Digital_Twins.pdf).
 In: Journal of Systems and Software, 111361,

 we have produced a collection of 112 definitions of the term "digital twin" from the publications of our corpus.
 This collection is reproduced below.

-If you want to add a definition or modify an entry, please create a [pull request](https://github.com/awortmann/awortmann.github.io/blob/master/_pages/topics/digital_twin_definitions_.md).

 ## Definitions